 We are now open on Tuesday, Thursday and Saturday 9 am – 12 pm

 Contact Hazel Robertson 07 871 7533 or 07 871 8480

 We are pleased to contribute with other Churches in town to this very worthy cause and play an important part in collection.
 It is the time of year when heavier demands are made on our stocks and we do need sugar, flour and spreads particularly.
 We must also say a very big ‘thank you’ for the never ending generosity throughout the year.

-Great need at the moment for food please, particularly for tinned meat, fish or veggies, however there is a good supply of spaghetti at the moment.
+Great need at the moment for food please, particularly for tinned meat, fish or veggies.

-Items may be left at the Church office or contact Maureen George 07 871 3245
+Items may be left at the Church office or be taken to Kainga Aroha Community House, 301 Bank St.

 The ministry of Pastoral Care is to bring the awareness that Christ is born anew within us to the sick, grieving, shut-ins, elderly and others.